AvolitesLtd/TitanManual/docs/chases/chase-options.md

 ![Playback Options (playback tab) for a chase](/docs/images/Playback-Options-playback-tab-for-a-chase.png)

-Most of the options are the same as for Cues (see [Playback Options](../cues/playback-options.md)), only the additional Chase options are described here.
+Most of the options are the same as for Cues (see playback [Options](../cues/playback-options.md)), only the additional Chase options are described here.

 ## Playback Tab